 - Have a means of determining the status of current projects and know what actions are needed to ensure success

-This is an introductory course in project management principles and techniques for project team members, project support staff and those about to take on project leadership roles in a multi-project environment.
+This is an introductory project management training course in principles and techniques for project team members, project support staff and those about to take on project leadership roles in a multi-project environment.

-This practical one-day programme is highly participative, with numerous exercises and examples.
+This practical one-day project management training programme is highly participative, with numerous exercises and examples.
 Participants will be encouraged to raise issues concerning their current projects to enable discussion of how principles can be implemented in practice.

 To facilitate the knowledge transfer and performance improvement process, we recommend that the programme sponsor both introduce the course and be present for the final session.

-For maximum benefit, this programme can be tailored to incorporate internal procedures and practices.
+For maximum benefit, this project management training programme can be tailored to incorporate internal procedures and practices.
 This can include reference to methodologies such as PRINCE2™ and the APM’s Body of Knowledge, if appropriate.

 The expert trainer